ecmwf/anemoi-datasets/docs/using/missing.rst

 The code above will not raise an exception, even if there are missing dates.
-The ``slice(0, 2)`` represents the ``i`` and ``i+1`` indices in the loop (the Python :py:func:`slice` is similar the the Python's :py:func:`range` function, as the first bound in included while the last bound is excluded).
+The ``slice(0, 2)`` represents the ``i`` and ``i+1`` indices in the loop (the Python :py:class:`slice` is similar to Python's :py:class:`range`, as the first bound in included while the last bound is excluded).

 You can also provide a single integer to the ```expected_access`` parameter.
 The two forms below are identical: